 The ACT English section is a bit of a paradox.
 Though this section is undeniably the easiest test where students can make significant score gains, this test is also causing many test-takers a large amount of frustration the first time they encounter it.

 Test-takers need to read 5 passages and they must decide whether the underlined portion is correct or not.
 Several students take the ACT English test but have no idea what the question is asking, which becomes very time-consuming.
 Nonetheless, the ACT English test only requires the basic rules of Standard English punctuation, writing, and grammar.
 Once students learn them from their ACT test prep, they can develop a plan of action for taking the ACT English test that leads to success.

-More review materials: ACT Practice Tests 3 for English
+More review materials: ACT English Practice Tests

 ACT Science Test Needs You to Interpret Scientific Data

 You may be outstanding in your Chemistry class, extremely good at your Physics homework, and scored a 5 on the Advanced Placement Biology, but when you take the ACT Science test, you still find that this section in the ACT testing is like nothing you’ve ever seen before.
 This unfamiliarity with the distinctive format and content of the ACT Science test is precisely what trips up several students.
 The quick solution to this is to take ACT test prep and improve your scientific reasoning skills.

 - ACT Reading Tips